Fire engulfs Springvale ‘squat-house’

-A suspected squat house in Virginia Street Springvale has been engulfed in fire this morning (13 September).
+A recently-sold house in Virginia Street Springvale has been engulfed in fire on Wednesday morning, 13 September.

-For more than an hour, twenty-nine FRV and CFA firefighters and 10 appliances battled to bring the blaze under control.
+For more than an hour, twenty-nine FRV and CFA firefighters and 10 appliances battled to bring the blaze under control at the dwelling – which was suspected to be a squat house.

 It was reported by multiple triple-0 calls about 8.25am.